ArAfs-bit/Linux-File-Permissions-Project/README.md

 ### Summary:
 This project involved inspecting, analyzing, and modifying permissions on files and directories to align with the organization’s security policies.
 Using commands like `ls -la` and `chmod`, we were able to secure sensitive resources, limit unauthorized access, and establish the appropriate level of permissions.

+## Note
+The Linux commands in this repository were executed in a lab environment provided by Google’s certification program, which used `researcher2` as the default Linux user.
+This setup does not reflect the user's personal environment and was used solely for demonstration and educational purposes.